From 2019 to 2021, the number of traffic infractions issued by Seattle police dropped by 68%, FYI Guy writes.

 Traffic Lab is a Seattle Times project that digs into the region’s thorny transportation issues, spotlights promising approaches to easing gridlock, and helps readers find the best ways to get around.
 Traffic Lab receives financial support from Pemco Mutual Insurance Company.
-Seattle Times editors and reporters operate independently of our funders and maintain editorial control over Traffic Lab content.
+Seattle Times editors and reporters maintain editorial control over Traffic Lab content.

 WSDOT's "Revive I-5" project flips to the left side this weekend, so there will be no southbound express lanes and Sodo drivers must keep right.